 One by one, each of us kids moved out Mum and Dad downsized to a smaller home.
 Even though I didn’t grow up there it still feels like home when I visit because that’s where Mum and Dad are.

-As the boys and I moved into our new home earlier this year I tried to create some special memories for them as well.
+As the boys and I moved into our new home I tried to create some special memories for them as well.
 Just as my parents did 29 years earlier once I got the keys I left a special treat in the boys new bedrooms.
 We had take away for our first meal and camped in the lounge room together before our furniture arrived.
 Of course the boys loved it.

 Recently though it’s dawned on me that my children will have very different memories of their childhood and childhood home.